Senior Health

 Medications for Osteoporosis

 Bisphosphonates have been the mainstay of antiresorptive therapy for osteoporosis for the past thirty years and continue to be the most widely used class of specific skeletal agents.
-They are used for the treatment of osteoporosis, prevention and treatment of skeletal metastases, skeletal adverse events related to cancer therapy, and hypercalcaemia within oncology.
+They are used for the treatment of osteoporosis, prevention and treatment of skeletal metastases, skeletal adverse events related to cancer therapy, and hypercalcemia within oncology.
 Bisphosphonates work by slowing down the bone breakdown process, preserving bone density, and reducing the risk of fractures.
 They are typically taken orally, with a recommended frequency ranging from daily to once every three months.

 Another medication option is Denosumab (Prolia, Xgeva).
 It can produce similar or better bone density results compared to bisphosphonates and reduce the chance of fractures.
 Denosumab is administered via a shot under the skin every six months.
 It works by inhibiting the cells that break down bone, thereby increasing bone density.